Towson

 Anchored by Towson University, county government, GBMC and Sheppard Pratt, and surrounded by some of the region’s most established neighborhoods, Towson is positioned to be more than a shopping destination.
 It can become a true innovation district where startups, incubators and creative ventures thrive alongside housing, entertainment and public life.

 But Towson’s growth has too often been defined by malls, towers and parking decks.
 Parking has become a major frustration, with costs and congestion souring the experience of coming downtown.
 Towson also struggles with identity: proud of its university anchor but wary of being dismissed as just a “college town.”
 Finally, safety is a concern.
-Despite a statistical decline in criminal activity, residents have been terrorized by recent violent crimes leading to a perception of danger that is destructive to the community.
+Despite a statistical decline in criminal activity, residents have been disturbed by recent violent crimes leading to a perception of danger that is destructive to the community.

 What the community seeks is balance—a Towson that celebrates its assets while building a broader, safer future.